 Mercutio and Benvolio still haven't figured out where Romeo is.

 It turns out that Tybalt has sent Romeo a message that goes something like this: "I'm going to beat you up with my sword."

 As planned, the Nurse shows up to meet with Romeo.
-She looks ridiculous, as nurses sometimes did back then, and Mercutio can't resist flirting with her, mocking her, and talking dirty to her.
+She looks ridiculous, apparently, and Mercutio can't resist flirting with her, mocking her, and talking dirty to her.